potassco/clorm/docs/clorm/api.rst

 Calling Python From an ASP Program
 ----------------------------------

-ClORM can help when trying to call Python from within an ASP program.
+ClORM provides two decorator functions that make it easy to call Python from within an ASP program.
+These decorators wrap a function (or method) with some type conversion code that takes care of converting from intutive Python types to Clingo acceptable types.

+.. autofunction:: clorm.make_function_asp_callable

+.. autofunction:: clorm.make_method_asp_callable

+It may also be useful to deal with a predeclared type cast signature.

-.. autoclass:: clorm.Signature
+.. autoclass:: clorm.TypeCastSignature
    :members: